 As part of the EIDL loan, the Company granted the SBA a continuing security interest in and to any and all collateral to secure payment and performance of all debts, liabilities and obligations of the Company to the SBA under the EIDL loan.
 The collateral includes substantially all tangible and intangible personal property of the Company.

 A summary of the minimum maturities of term debt follows for the years set forth below.

-Year
+Year ended December 31,

-2023 2024 \$
+2023

 2024

-2025 2026
+2024 2025 2026 -

 2026

 2027 and thereafter 499,900

 Total \$ 499,900

 10. Related Party Transactions